 Tf Package to specify where classes are located.

-Interpretations can be executed simply selecting an architecture, right clicking, and
+Interpretations can be executed by selecting an architecture, right clicking, and

 selecting Wizards > Run Interpretations.

-Then, he must introduce a comma separated list of interpretations to run.
+Then, the user must introduce a comma separated list of interpretations to run.

 ~ is used before the name of an interpretation to specify that